 Contact Last Door to inquire about a Workplace Wellness Webinar or Training Session to educate your team about Addiction and Mental Health Best Practices.

-In most cases treatment costs are covered by insurance, employee health benefits or more innovatively by employer/employee agreements.
+In most cases treatment costs are covered by insurance, employee health benefits or employer/employee agreements.
 Our care plans are flexible in terms of length of stay and return to work/transition planning.
 Our core treatment program has 35 years demonstrated success helping individuals and families overcome addiction.

 Some of the behavioural characteristics that may be triggered by drug addiction.
 These behavioural characteristics do not always indicate drug addiction, but several concurrent behaviours warrant further investigation.